 General Academic Work.
-Owing to the variety of work that every beginning teacher is likely to be required to do, and to fulfill the requirements for the normal diploma, each teacher must have thorough preparation in at least two or more additional fields.
-The following combinations are most frequently demanded: English, history, civics-a foreign language is often included in this combination; English, French; English, French, Latin; English, Latin, history; French, German, Spanish; chemistry, mathematics, physics; biology-a combination of botany and zoology is frequently joined with the physical sciences-and mathematics; home economics in connection with one or two other subjects; commercial subjects with other subjects; athletics, drawing, or music in combination with other work.
+Owing to the variety of work that every beginning teacher is likely to be required to do, and to fulfill the requirements for the teaching certificate, each teacher must have thorough preparation in at least two or more additional fields.
+The following combinations are most frequently demanded: English, history, civics-a foreign language is often included in this combination; English, Spanish or French; English, French, Latin; English, Latin, history; French, German, Spanish; chemistry, mathematics, physics; a combination of botany or zoology is frequently joined with the physical sciences and mathematics; home economics in connection with one or two other subjects; commercial subjects with other subjects; physical and health education, art, or music in combination with other work.
 Public speaking, dramatics, and journalism are desirable as part of the preparation for teaching English.
 Library science is needed also by many teachers.